 However, what if you are self-employed?
 You'll have to work a little harder to convince lenders that you have a stable stream of monthly income.
-You'll probably have to send your lender copies of your last three years worth of tax returns to show them that your annual income, even though you've been self-employed, has been steady.
+You'll probably have to send your lender copies of your tax returns for the past several years to show them that your annual income, even though you've been self-employed, has been steady.

 If you don't qualify

-If you do not qualify for a loan today, don't panic.
+If you don't qualify for a loan today, don't panic.
 You can always work to improve your finances before trying again.